 Founded by Jeff Bezos in 1994, Amazon has now become the world’s most valuable public company.
 Started as an online bookstore in a small garage; Amazon has now expanded its business into e-commerce, music, entertainment, web hosting business, etc. Whether you want to listen to music or read a book or shop for clothes or watch a movie; name any service, Amazon has got you covered.
 With a mind-blowing worldwide presence, Amazon is now the world’s largest online retailer across the world.
 With dozens of offices operating in over 30 nations across the world, Amazon is a hub of opportunities for students and professionals, in particular from the field of engineering and technology.

 Though the most preferable choice for almost all engineering graduates, it is not a cakewalk to be hired at Amazon.

 In 2019, Amazon received over 2 lac job applications for 30k job openings.

 Amazon has multiple levels of hiring processes.
-The process begins with an online assessment to test the candidates’ work style and leadership qualities.
-Amazon gives considerable weightage to its Leadership Principles and look for the same qualities in each candidate as a prerequisite.
+The process begins with an online assessment to test the candidates’ work styles and leadership qualities.
+Amazon gives considerable weightage to its Leadership Principles and looks for the same qualities in each candidate as a prerequisite.
 The online assessment is then followed by a telephonic interview to test behavioral aptitude.
 Once the first two rounds are cleared, you get to sit for the in-person interview at Amazon.
 It is during the in-person interview that the candidates are interviewed for technical rounds.